superhacker2002/strings/README.md

 # Strings library
-This repository contains Go module with functions for for string reversal and counting characters in it.
+This repository contains Go module with functions for string reversal and counting characters in it.

 ## Installation and usage
 1. Run `go get gihub.com/superhacker2002/strings` in order to load module and set up dependencies.